lsst-sims/sims_featureScheduler_runs1.4/ddf_comp/README.md

 ## darkddf

-Similar to flexddf, but now required to execute DDF sequences only in dark time.
+Similar to flexddf, but now required to execute DDF sequences only in dark time (moon down, no twilight).

-Unfortunatly, the Euclid DDF was configured differently in this one, so they are listed as two fields DD:EDFS1 and DD:EDFS2
+Unfortunately, the Euclid DDF was configured differently in this simulation, so they are listed as two fields DD:EDFS1 and DD:EDFS2

 ## descddf

 Based on the DESC cadence white paper.
 Uses DD:290 as the 5th field.

+The DESC sequences alternate between gx2, rx4, ix8 and zx25, yx4.
+The u-band sequences are the same as the baseline.

 # Results